wp-plugins/infobarwp/readme.txt

 == Screenshots ==

-1. /assets/screenshot-1.png
+1. All infobar page showing all the campaigns.

-2. /assets/screenshot-2.png
+2. Campaign global settings.

-3. /assets/screenshot-1.png
+3. Customize the notification bar text, link and background color etc.

 == Changelog ==